What is Zero Trust?

 Zero Trust and NIST 800-207

 At CrowdStrike, we align to the NIST 800-207 standard for Zero Trust.
 This is the most vendor neutral, comprehensive standards, not just for government entities, but for any organization.
 It also encompasses other elements from organizations like Forrester’s ZTX and Gartner’s CARTA.
-Finally, the NIST standard ensures compatibility and protection against modern attacks for a cloud-first, work from anywhere model most enterprise need to achieve.
+Finally, the NIST standard ensures compatibility and protection against modern attacks for a cloud-first, work from anywhere model most enterprises need to achieve.

 As a response to the increasing number of high profile security breaches, in May 2021 the Biden administration issued an executive order mandating U.S. Federal Agencies adhere to NIST 800-207 as a required step for Zero Trust implementation.
 As a result, the standard has gone through heavy validation and inputs from a range of commercial customers, vendors, and government agencies stakeholders – which is why many private organizations view it as the defacto standard for private enterprises as well.